Rainy-Day-Landfill/FAKELA/README.md

 FakeLA should serve as a "Log Aggregation and Data Analytics In a Box" when it's done.

-It currently props up all services but requires some in application setup to get going.
+It currently props up all services but requires you to set the default index due to a bug in the api that sometimes works and sometimes does not.

 # Things you need to have done before you do this:
 - Set up DNS name for Kibana